 |*P<0.01 (significant time effects)|

-Individuals with T2D stand to benefit in terms of weight, body composition, cardiovascular risk factors and glycemic control from following diets high in MUFA or high in CHO.
+Individuals with type 2 diabetes stand to benefit in terms of weight, body composition, cardiovascular risk factors and glycemic control from following diets high in MUFA or high in CHO.

 Research Design and Implementation Criteria Checklist: Primary Research